Registration for Chamber Music

 Note: Your registration will change to a different course number and/or section letter after your assignment to an ensemble has been finalized.

-57226 section Z – undergraduate string quartet chamber music
+57670 section Z – undergraduate and graduate brass chamber music

-57926 section Z – graduate string quartet chamber music
+57671 section Z – undergraduate and graduate string quartet chamber music

-57228 section Z – undergraduate winds and mixed chamber music
+57672 section Z – undergraduate and graduate woodwind and mixed chamber music

-2. Optional [all chamber music except brass]: Use either the group or the string quartet chamber music request form on the Inside Music website to request registration for Chamber Music as an ensemble.
+2. Optional [all chamber music except brass]: Use either the group or the string quartet chamber music request form to request registration for Chamber Music as an ensemble.
 If your group isn’t quite complete (a string quartet without a cellist, a wind quintet without a horn, etc.) turn in a form so we know about you, and we’ll complete your group with an appropriate person.